1. CONTACT US

 - Your contact details (address, email, phone number and social media contact details);

 - Family and spouse/partner details, relationships to other supporters;

 - Gift aid status and records of donations;

 - Media articles about you;

 - Your IP address, location, browser type and information on how you interact on our website; and

 - Any other information provided by yourself at our request.

-3.1 We may collect information that you provide when you use the Site, when you make a Donation if you consent to receiving contact from us, if you subscribe to any of our newsletters as they may exist from time to time or if you contact us for any reason.
+3.1 We may collect information about you from third parties, from the public domain or information that you provide when you use the Site, when you make a donation if you consent to receiving contact from us, if you subscribe to any of our newsletters as they may exist from time to time or if you contact us for any reason.